derhansen/sf_event_mgt/Documentation/User/Events/Index.rst

 Events are the main record of this extesion.
 An event contains several fields, which can be used to describe the event in detail.
 For each event, it is possible to enable registration and to limit the amount of free places, so only a limited amount of people can participate to the event.
+It is possible to allow the user to create multiple registrations at once, if the field "Max. simultaneous registrations per user" is set to a value greater than 1.

 .. figure:: ../../Images/event-event.png
    :align: left